turingschool/backend-curriculum-site/module2/lessons/rest_routing_and_controllers_in_rails.markdown

 1) Can you create a `new` route that would bring the user to a form where they can enter a new task?

 2) Can you create a `show` route that would allow a user to see one task?
 Just like in Sinatra, the route will need a changeable `/:id`.
+You *do not* need to create a show view; just get a message like "You are viewing the show page" to show up.

 3) Can you create an `edit` route that would allow a user to get to the edit page for a task?
 Again, the route will need a changeable `/:id`.
+You *do not* need to create a form; just get a message like "You are viewing the edit page" to show up.

 4) For the previous two routes (show and edit), can you get the id param to display in the text that you render?
 You *do not* need to create a form; just get a message like "You are editing task 2" to show up.